dhirajabrandzzy/larapush-status/SETUP.md

-# Larapush Status page CI/CD Setup
+# Larapush Status CI/CD Setup

 This repository contains the necessary files to set up automated deployments for your Larapush status page using GitHub webhooks.